donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/kock.jpg" alt="Kock" width="200px"/>

-Honestly, one could barely call this book a quantum field theory book.
+Honestly, this book has barely anything to say about quantum field theory.
 It is mostly a book about algebra, topology and category theory.
 Regardless, it has quantum field theory in the name so it counts (ah!).
 Either way, I loved reading it and I thought it was great.
 Not really what quantum field theory is about though.
 Here's a better read for that:

 **[Quantum Fields and Strings](https://www.amazon.com/Quantum-Fields-Strings-Course-Mathematicians/dp/0821820141/)**, *Pierre Deligne, et al*